NMoro811/SudokuDBGenerator/readme.md

 Current stage of the project:

 I have created a Sudoku puzzle generator based on 5 different levels of difficulty.
-This program takes as (currently manual) input a fully solved Sudoku grid and uses a modified version of the algorithm in the article below to output a new puzzle corresponding to the introduced level of difficulty.
-Levels 1 to 4 take ca. 10^1 to 10^2 ms in generating a new puzzle; evil-leveled puzzles can take from 10^3 ms up to the order of 10^5 ms. The created puzzles comply with all the requirements and seem reasonable from the user's perspective.
+This program creates thousands of valid terminal patterns from an empty grid based on a Las Vegas algorithm as described in the literature.
+A upper bound of 0.1s is set on the creation of each full grid.
+Then, it uses a modified version of the algorithm in the article below to output a new puzzle corresponding to the introduced level of difficulty.
+The created puzzles comply with all the requirements and seem reasonable from the user's perspective.

 # Next step